Renovation: Reasons to renovate

+Homes

 Many people renovate homes to create a new appearance.
 Builders may renovate homes to enhance the home's value as a stable source of income.
 Homeowners often renovate their homes to increase the re-sale value and to turn a profit when selling.
 Homeowners may also want to add renovations that make their home more energy efficient, green or sustainable.
-Also, over time, a homeowners personal preferences and needs may change, and the home will be renovated for improved aesthetics, comfort, or functionality.
+Also, over time, a homeowner's personal preferences and needs may change, and the home will be renovated for improved aesthetics, comfort, or functionality.

+Other properties

 Other types of renovations also can be initiated for similar reasons.
 The user or owner of a building can change which can effect the needs or wants for the space prompting a renovation.
 This is becoming more popular as buildings owners are renting or leasing floors or sections of the buildings to companies which have different spacial requirements than the previous users causing needed renovation.
 Renovations can also occur as companies increase size which could lead to needed additional retail, office, or other types of spaces.
 Similarly to homes other building owners could also want renovations to increased value, make the building more energy efficient, green or sustainable, or to update the building.
+Sometimes shopping centres or shops are renovated to raise rent later.

+Materials

-Wood in renovations
+Wood

-Wood is versatile and flexible, making it the easiest construction material for renovations, and wood buildings can be redesigned to suit changing needs.
+Wood is considered a versatile and adaptable construction material, often preferred in renovations due to its ease of modification and availability.
 Few homeowners or professional remodelers possess the skill and equipment that is required to alter steel-frame or concrete structures.

 When looking at embodied carbon in building materials wood is often labeled as the most sustainable.
 This is because it sequesters carbon which if certified sustainably sourced will significantly reduce embodied carbon of buildings.
 This makes it a low emitting choice for a building material for an overall building and for renovations.

 Forest certification verifies that wood products have been sourced from well-managed forests.
 Most certification programs provide online search options so that consumers can find certified products—the Certification Canada program includes a search option for all of the certification programs that are in use in Canada.

 In North America, most structures are demolished because of external forces such as zoning changes and rising land values.
 Additionally, buildings that cannot be modified to serve the functional needs of the occupants are subject to demolition.
 Very few buildings on the continent are demolished due to structural degradation.

 The Athena Institute surveyed 227 commercial and residential buildings that were demolished in St. Paul, Minnesota, between 2000 and mid-2003.
 Thirty percent of the buildings were less than 50 years old, and 6% were less than 25 years old.
-The four top reasons for demolition were “area redevelopment” (35%), “building’s physical condition” (31%), “not suitable for anticipated use” (22%), and “fire damage” (7%).
+The four top reasons for demolition were "area redevelopment" (35%), "building's physical condition" (31%), "not suitable for anticipated use" (22%), and "fire damage" (7%).
 Lack of maintenance was cited as the specific problem for 54 of the 70 buildings where physical condition was given as the reason for demolition.